The government has revealed proposals to help those affected by unsafe cladding.

-Following the Grenfell Tower disaster, the fire safety risks associated with cladding have seen huge bills piling up for flat owners.
+Following the Grenfell Tower disaster, newly unearthed fire safety risks have seen huge bills piling up for flat owners.
 It has also become extremely difficult to sell or remortgage your flat, should you live in a building found to have serious fire safety defects.

 In this guide we look at the practical steps you can take if you're affected by fire safety flaws and how to seek remediation.